dxw/playbook/README.md

 ## Development

-To make changes to the playbook theme, you will need to install the
+To make changes to the playbook theme, you must have the following installed on your local machine:

-dependencies:
+* Ruby >= 2.6
+* Node.js >= 12
+* Go >= 1.13

+Assuming this is sorted, you can install the dependencies:

 ```
 script/bootstrap